SMB Innovation Program FAQs

 - What role will Constant Contact employees have at the SMB InnoLoft?

-- The space will provide our internal team of innovators and developers a place to collaborate, test ideas, and create new value for our customers.
+- The SMB InnoLoft provides our internal team of innovators and developers a place to collaborate, test ideas, and create new value for our customers.

-- In addition, our employees will be working side-by-side with our Innovation Program participants.
-We’re confident that collaboration will drive innovation that benefits small businesses everywhere.
-Further, it gives Constant Contact employees from every discipline an opportunity to mentor the startups that come in on their area of expertise.
+- In addition, our employees work side-by-side with our Innovation Program participants.
+We know collaboration drives innovation that benefits small businesses everywhere.
+Further, it gives Constant Contact employees from every discipline an opportunity to mentor the startups on their area of expertise.

-- Will Constant Contact provide any support after the session ends?
+- Does Constant Contact provide any support after the session ends?

 - Once the session ends Constant Contact will continue to provide support through our AppConnect program (API support, integration guidance, access to Marketplace, etc.).